jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

-From my limited experience, a lot of other companies approach this by having a designated "support engineer", someone who has a background as an engineer, but devotes much of their time working on support issues.
+From my limited experience, a lot of other companies approach this by having a designated "support engineer", someone who has a background as an engineer, but devotes much of their time working on support problems.
 Chase and [37signals](http://37signals.com) have rotating "support engineer" time.
 This functions very similar to an *all hands support* model, in that everyone participates in the support process, but in most instances I've heard of, the